Arlington, Montgomery counties launch new effort in fight over airplane noise from National

 Aircraft noise is a part of life in the Washington region, which is home to three major airports as well as several military installations.
 But many residents say in the past several years, changes in flight paths made as part of the Federal Aviation Administration’s effort to modernize the nation’s airspace, an initiative known as NextGen, have exacerbated the problem.

 In some cases, the shift from radar-based to satellite navigation means that planes fly more concentrated routes, so noise is more focused in specific corridors.

-The changes also have meant that in some instances flight paths were altered, sending planes over neighborhoods that had not previously experienced noticeable aircraft noise.
+The changes also have meant that in some instances, flight paths were altered, sending planes over neighborhoods that had not previously experienced noticeable aircraft noise.

 Rich Roisman, the study’s project manager for Arlington County, said the consultants will have several tasks including assessing current flight patterns, soliciting feedback from residents on noise concerns and looking at what flight procedures were in place before and after the shift to NextGen.
 The two counties are sharing the $250,000 cost.
 The study is expected to take about a year.